 You’ll initially see a map of your surrounding area, with a search function for scouting options in another city ahead of time.
 Choose your pickup and drop-off times, and you’ll see small symbols on the map with information on how much each bike is to rent per hour, day, or week.
 Usually, prices aren’t too expensive unless you’re going for a high-end bike or specialist equipment.

-The Guardian recently published an article explaining that avoiding meat and dairy is the ‘single biggest way’ to reduce your environmental impact.
+There’s been a lot of suggestion lately that avoiding meat and dairy is the single biggest way to reduce our environmental impact.
 For many of us, reducing our meat and dairy intake is likely a lot easier than never flying again.
 That’s helped by there being plenty of apps to help find a vegetarian/vegan restaurant, check out all the ingredients in a product, or order vegan takeout.

 You can download the app, or simply check out the website.
-The price of this app is a little steep at £3.99, but if you’re using it regularly, you’ll easily get the value from it.
+The app costs $3.99, but if you’re using it regularly, you’ll easily get the value from it.
 If you’re unsure whether to pay, check out what the website has to offer first.